teomdn01/Calories-Tracker/README.md

 Unfortunately, the application's UI is in Romanian.

--Preview of the main menu:
+- Preview of the main menu:

 ![mainMenu](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/mainMenu.png?raw=true)

-#Features:
+##Features:
 - Keeps track of all the macro-nutrients of a food (You may also add a new food through a secondary dialog)

  ![addFoodImage](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/addFood.png?raw=true)